daniel-mar/daniel-mar/README.md

 ## Technical Projects
 Countdown Timer
 ##### https://daniel-mar.github.io/countdown-timer/index.html
-HTML, CSS, JavaScript: Used JavaScript for calculating and outputting the difference in time for my bootcamp graduation and current date.
+HTML, CSS, JavaScript: Used JavaScript for calculating and outputting the difference in time between my bootcamp graduation and current.
 ##### Recreation
 ##### https://daniel-mar.github.io/unifeed-blog-page/index.html
 HTML, CSS: Build out a website using a UI Template.
 Practice building out a front-end design from an idea to a website!